Thyroid cancer affects the thyroid gland, which is in the front of the neck. Thyroid cancer is not common, but diagnoses are increasing.

 - C cells, which produce calcitonin.
 Calcitonin helps to control calcium levels in the blood.
 Calcium is necessary to make strong bones and to prevent blood clots.

 Thyroid cancer normally develops very slowly, and symptoms do not usually appear during the early stages.
-Autopsy studies suggest a prevalence of between 5 percent and 30 percent of cases with no clinical symptoms.
-This makes it harder to diagnose at the treatable stages.
+Autopsy studies suggest a prevalence of

 The first symptom to appear may be a small, painless lump in the neck, although not all such lumps are cancerous.